Introduction and Working Principle

 Rudimentary checks on blood and urine can be done by testing the pH but we will not be covering this in depth, for advice on this please refer to a qualified medical practicioner.

-Acids and bases are typically classified as strong or weak, a strong acid or base is one whose ions fully break down in water but a weak acid or base doesn’t completely dissociate.
+Acids and Bases Acids and bases are typically classified as strong or weak, a strong acid or base is one whose ions fully break down in water but a weak acid or base doesn’t completely dissociate.
 When an acid reacts with a base it causes what is called a neutralization reaction, and the two substances combine to produce salt and water.
 Acids and bases taste different with an acid being sour and having a drying effect and a base having a soapy taste.

 They are both used by both humans and animals in their bodies, for example in digestion acid is used to break down food while bicarbonate neutralizes the effect of stomach acid.